ashleyleal/UofTHacks/README.md

 # journa
-journa is a UofTHacks 2023 submission by Ashley L, Danelle D, Winnie H, and Zuha M.
+journa is a UofTHacks 2023 submission by Ashley L, Danelle D, Winnie H, and Zuha M. The theme was exploration.

 Introducing "journa" - the ultimate tool for self-discovery and personal growth.
 This innovative app helps you track your mood, set intentions, and journal your thoughts and feelings.
 With journa, you'll be able to gain a deeper understanding of yourself and your emotions, set and achieve goals, and create positive habits that will last a lifetime.